n1ght-w0lf/Uchihash/README.md

-  --hashes HASHES  File containing list of hashes to search for --idaidc         Generate an IDC script to annotate hash values in IDA Pro --idapython      Generate an IDAPython script to annotate hash values in IDA Pro
+  --hashes HASHES  File containing list of hashes to search for --idaidc         Generate an IDC script to annotate hash values in IDA Pro --idapython      Generate an IDAPython script to annotate hash values in IDA Pro --ghidra         Generate a python script to annotate hash values in Ghidra

 Examples:
     * python uchihash.py --algo crc32 --apis